 Adaptogens normalize levels of the stress hormone cortisol and support overburdened adrenal glands.

-- They normalize neurotransmitter and stress hormone levels.
+- They normalize levels of neurotransmitters and stress hormones.

 - They are natural mood enhancers that are both anti-anxiety and anti-depressive.